Climber-Pilot: A Non-Myopic Generative Recommendation Model Towards Better Instruction-Following: Experiments

 In the unconstrained General scenario, \text{\CLIMBER} (w/o SFT) already outperforms strong baselines.
 This indicates that our pre-training objective effectively mitigates the inherent myopic prediction bias, thereby capturing long-term user interests to enhance overall satisfaction.

-In the Genre-Specific scenario, the w/o SFT variant yields marginal improvements—suggesting that raw sequence modeling is insufficient for satisfying strict constraints.
-In contrast, by feeding the target genre as the retrieval instruction, the full \text{\CLIMBER} model achieves a significant lift of $4.10\%$ in Like Rate.
+In the Genre-Specific scenario, the w/o SFT variant works in a simple way: the model retrieves candidates without any genre signal, and the system then keeps only those whose genre matches the target.
+This approach yields only marginal improvements.
+Analysis of traffic logs during the same A/B test period shows that it retains on average only about 40\% of the retrieved candidates matching the target genre, while CGSA raises this proportion to 77.9\%.
+In contrast, by feeding the target genre as the retrieval instruction, the full \text{\CLIMBER} model achieves an observed lift of $4.10\%$ in Like Rate.
 This demonstrates that SFT effectively equips the model with instruction-following capabilities to meet specific retrieval requirements.

 Notably, the introduction of SFT further amplifies user engagement in the General scenario, achieving a Like Rate improvement of $4.24\%$—more than doubling the $2.03\%$ gain observed without SFT.
 In this setting, personalized instructions are constructed following the strategy in Sec.~\ref{subsubsec:pre-computed}.
 This empirical evidence suggests that instruction-following is not solely beneficial for Genre-Specific cases; when coupled with user-adaptive instruction construction, SFT effectively enhances the model's ability to interpret and match latent user intent, resulting in superior recommendation quality.
 Regarding inference efficiency, \text{\CLIMBER} achieves an average online latency of 7.26\,ms per request, compared to 6.94\,ms for the production baseline—an overhead of less than 5\%, which is negligible relative to the substantial accuracy gains.